 Maybe too plain and chiselled.
 I griped a bit about overall flatness.
 The narrator, Philip Marlowe (surnamed after the Elizabethan playwright) reacts to everything evenly and ironically—whether he's discovering a dead body, being shot at, or flirting with a frail (a woman).
 His continual punchy, declarative statements, uttered in the same sardonic tone, leave us little sense of really being there.

-Besides, lots of people do plain and chiselled à la Hemingway and Hammett.
+Besides, lots of people have done plain and chiselled à la Hemingway and Hammett.

 So how come I liked it so much?

 Second time around, the plot of The Big Sleep seemed even more arbitrary, as if it didn't matter in the least.
 Despite Chandler's stated aim to drag mystery writing into the realm of realism, I could not really believe his characters were real people who existed and interacted as he had them doing.
 Not that they were outlandish.
 Just melodramatic in a way that might not have been noticeable back in 1939 when this book was a welcome breath of stale, American, big-city air in the genre dominated by the elegant and preposterous British mystery.
-With other U.S. writers, he got rid of the polite country-house and parsonage characters, replacing them with gangsters, gamblers, con artists and loose women.
-But such clever gangsters, gamblers, con artists and loose women.
-And engaged in more running in and out of rooms, gun shots in the dark, beatings and murders all in a couple days than any real private investigator is likely to see in an entire career.
+With other U.S. writers, Chandler got rid of the polite country-house and parsonage characters, replacing them with gangsters, gamblers, con artists and loose women.
+Such clever gangsters, gamblers, con artists and loose women.
+And engaged in more running in and out of rooms, gun shots in the dark, beatings and murders than any real investigator is likely to see in an entire career.

 So why did it still seem so good?